 NOTE: You must retain a current UW-Eau Claire faculty/staff advisor prior to submitting this form (retired faculty/staff may not serve as primary advisors.)

-- Inactive organizations that have filled out a Petition for Reactivation are considered provisional and must adhere to Provisional Status Information until six weeks have passed or the organization has been approved by the Student Organizations Commission.
+- Inactive organizations that have filled out a Student Organization Reactivation request form are considered provisional and must adhere to Provisional Status Information until six weeks have passed or the organization has been approved by the Student Organizations Commission.

 - The Student Organizations Commission will review the submitted constitution and decide by majority vote if it adheres to Constitution Requirements.

-If approved by the Student Organizations Commission, the constitution and organization will be approved within the organization’s Blugold Connect profile information.
+If approved by the Student Organizations Commission, the constitution and organization will be approved within the organization’s Blugold Connect+ profile/hub information.
 If changes are deemed necessary by the Student Organizations Commission, the organization may do the following:

 - Appeal to the Student Senate by informing the President, in writing, one week before the next scheduled Senate meeting that they feel their constitution is complete.